jcbartlett25/SquadFinder/README.md

 * `toast.css` provides the responsive grid

 ### JavaScript Files
-* Client holds functions that aren’t in the HTML scripts
+* `client.js` holds functions that aren’t in the HTML scripts
 * `resources.js` holds functions for UI (like parallax scrolling)

 ## Best Practices